Applications close at 12:00 Noon GMT, 30 April 2022.

 As a key goal of the scholarship is to diversify the scholars from the African continent who contribute original and important research to African Studies, this scholarship is only open to scholars normally domiciled in African countries.

 Preference will be given to those studying conflict resolution, elections, technology, peace building, gender and/or governance in African contexts, although the selection panel may consider other areas in the field of politics and international development.

 Applicants are responsible for ensuring that they can meet the English Language requirements of the University of Edinburgh: English Language Requirements.

 How to Apply

-If you are interested and meet all of the above, please send:
+If you are interested and meet all of the above, please submit:

-- A cover letter indicating your motivations, leadership experience and future plans (maximum 1 page)
+- A cover letter indicating your motivations and future plans (maximum 1 page).

-All applications must use the subject line CATTO SCHOLARSHIP APPLICATION
+All applications must use the email subject line: CATTO SCHOLARSHIP APPLICATION 2022

 All applications will be assessed after the closing date and shortlisted candidates will be contacted for an online interview.